 The most common request I hear from clients is: “Make us a beautiful website.”
 This is a completely understandable desire.
 Design is the first thing a visitor sees; it’s the “clothes” by which you are judged.

 But here’s the problem: a beautiful website and an effective website are not always the same thing.
+Imagine a luxuriously decorated restaurant with no menu and no waiters.
+It looks great, but will you eat there?
+No.

 1. A Clear Value Proposition (UVP)